eromatiya/the-glorious-dotfiles/README.md

 <img src="https://github.com/manilarome/Glorious-Dotfiles/blob/master/screenshots/widgets/trash.png" alt="trash_img" align="right" width="350px">

-The trash widget..well errm.. is actually useful.
+The trash widget.. well errm.. is actually useful.
 It monitors your trash directory using the AwesomeWM's `awful.spawn.with_line_callback()` and `gio monitor trash:///`, then updates the icon if there is changes.

 - Tip: